rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

     network backbone capacity and the number of concurrent users handled.
     For instance, when there is a 10 Megabits per second (Mb/s) network backbone and 100 Mb/s of central server capacity, the CDN can deliver only 10 Mb/s.
-But when we move ten servers to ten edge locations, total capacity grows to 10x10 or 1000 Mb/s.
+But when we move ten servers to ten edge locations, the total capacity grows to 10x10 or 1000 Mb/s.
 -   **Lower delivery costs**: Strategically placed edge servers decrease the load on interconnects, public peers, private peers, and